shwdaniel7/python-keylogger/README.md

 > [!WARNING]
 > This repository was created **exclusively for educational purposes**.
 >
-> Its purpose is to demonstrate how keyboard event capture, TCP socket communication and multithreading work in Python.
+> The goal of this project is to demonstrate how keyboard event capture, TCP socket communication and multithreading work in Python.
 >
+> This project **is not intended for malicious use** and was intentionally developed without persistence, stealth techniques, privilege escalation, antivirus evasion or any functionality commonly associated with real-world malware.
+>
-> It is **not intended for malicious use** and should only be executed on systems you own or have explicit authorization to test.
+> Please use this project only on systems you own or have explicit authorization to test.

 ---

 # 📖 About

-This project was developed while studying Python and Cybersecurity.
+This repository was created while studying **Python** and **Cybersecurity**.

-The objective is to demonstrate, in a simplified and transparent way, how a basic keylogger works internally.
-The implementation intentionally avoids persistence, stealth techniques, privilege escalation, antivirus evasion, obfuscation, or any other capabilities commonly associated with real-world malware.

-This repository is intended as a learning resource for understanding both offensive security concepts and the defensive mechanisms used to detect them.
+Instead of replicating real-world malware, this project focuses on explaining the internal logic behind a basic keylogger using clean and readable code.

+The objective is to better understand how keyboard monitoring works and how defensive solutions can identify this type of behavior.

 ---

 # ✨ Features

-- Keyboard event capture
+* ⌨️ Keyboard event capture
-- Timestamp logging
+* 🕒 Timestamp logging
-- TCP socket communication
+* 🔌 TCP socket communication
-- Multithreaded execution
+* 🧵 Multithreaded architecture
-- Temporary log storage
+* 📄 Temporary log storage
-- Simple HTTP response for local visualization
+* 🌐 Basic HTTP response for local visualization

 ---